 - Make research findings more accessible, more contestable and more useable

 - Shape research agendas

-- Promote good practice and use of evidence
+- Promote good practice and use good evidence

 Exchange Advisory Board

-The Indigenous Research Exchange Advisory Board (the Advisory Board) provides strategic guidance to the Grants Program and ensures the outcomes and objectives are achieved.
-Each funding year the Advisory Board will establish priorities for the Program based on engagement with Aboriginal and Torres Strait Islanders peoples.
+The Indigenous Research Exchange Advisory Board (the Advisory Board) provides strategic guidance to the Exchange and ensures the outcomes and objectives are achieved.
+Each funding year the Advisory Board will establish priorities based on engagement with Aboriginal and Torres Strait Islanders peoples.